Instructions for extended abstract submission to BISS

 Where will I find published abstracts?

-See published abstract collections and select current year’s volume.
+See published 2024 abstract collection.
 Sign up for email notifications of newly published content from Biodiversity Information Science and Standards after signing in.